scornet256/gogitlabber/readme.md

 It is definitely not as feature-rich as the original project... 😬

-The program can clone and pull all repositories you have access to on a selfhosted or SaaS provided Gitlab server.
+The program can clone and pull all repositories you have access to on a selfhosted or SaaS provided Gitlab or Gitea server.
 It only supports the HTTP access method.

 It will pull the repositories in a tree like structure same as on Gitlab.